5

 With that in place, you will build trust amongst new people and get more conversions.
 Let your loyal customers be your biggest sales pitch!
 Now, let’s see how you can ask for testimonials from your customers/clients.

-What kind of testimonial do you want from them?
+What kind of testimonial do you want from your customers?

-The first step is to be clear with your ask.
+The first step is to be clear about your question.
 Customers, especially happy customers, are happy to help and give testimonials.
 But a lot of times, they are not aware of what they can do to help the business.

-You have to decide whether you want a written testimonial, a video testimonial, a social media post testimonial, an online review, etc. Written testimonials are great for website content or printed materials, as they are easy to display and share and don’t load the website.
+You have to decide whether you want a written testimonial, a video testimonial, a social media post testimonial, an online review, a case study, a success story, etc.

 Lastly, there are many ways by which your social media posts, online reviews, and website testimonials can be linked.
 You can also combine some of these methods.
 For example, look at how Gift A Melody has combined video and text testimonials, which look natural, attractive, and trustworthy at the same time.